Director Of Prestigious Iowa Writers’ Workshop to Give Reading at Ithaca College

 The Distinguished Visiting Writers Series is sponsored by the Department of Writing in the School of Humanities and Sciences.
 For more information, visit www.ithaca.edu/dvw or contact Catherine Taylor, associate professor of writing, at firstname.lastname@example.org.

-Originally published in Media Relations: Director Of Prestigious Iowa Writers’ Workshop to Give Reading at Ithaca College .
+Originally published in IC News: Director Of Prestigious Iowa Writers’ Workshop to Give Reading at Ithaca College .